 6. Do you live in a remote area and is this the first time you've visited the site or tried viewing the content in question?
 It's possible that due to the nature of CDNs, the content has yet to be cached, causing some buffering or lag in load time.
 The remedy for this is to try to view the content again later, and the content should then be cached.

-Here's some articles that review this impact on world wide internet usage, in case you are curious -
+Here are some articles that review this impact on worldwide internet usage, in case you are curious -

 Right now, there really are no peak times of internet usage as it's pretty constant.
 This means there is more demand on internet networks, and you can experience lag in your internet experience, as result.